Enceladus (Giant): In later art and literature

 At Versailles, Louis XIV's consistent iconographic theme of the triumphs of Apollo and the Olympians against all adversaries included the fountain of Enceladus in its own cabinet de verdure, the Bosquet de l'Encélade, which was cut into the surrounding woodland and outlined by trelliswork; the ensemble has recently been restored.
 According to an engraving of the fountain by Le Pautre (1677), the sculptor of the gilt-bronze Enceladus was Gaspar Mercy of Cambrai.

 William Shakespeare mentions "Enceladus" in Titus Andronicus, Act 4, sc.
 2, L 96.
 "I tell you younglings, not Enceladus."

 John Keats mentions Enceladus among the Titans in his "Hyperion" (1818/1819).

 Porthos is likened to Enceladus when he is buried in a rock fall in The Man in the Iron Mask by Alexandre Dumas.

 In Herman Melville's Pierre, the image of Enceladus appears multiple times; the protagonist identifies with Enceladus in a dream.

 Henry Wadsworth Longfellow, inspired by the suffering of the Second Italian War of Independence, wrote his poem "Enceladus" in 1859.

-Enceladus is a main antagonist in Rick Riordan's The Lost Hero

 Namesakes

 Enceladus, a moon of the planet Saturn, is named after the mythological Enceladus.
-Its south pole is interspersed with massive geysers of ice and water vapor that shoot hundreds of miles from its interior.
+Its south pole is interspersed with massive cryovolcanic plumes of ice and water vapor that shoot hundreds of miles from its interior.
 The moon is considered by scientists to be one of the most likely locations in the Solar System to offer some habitability potential for microscopic life.

 One of two surviving Short Belfast military transport aircraft is dubbed "Enceladus".

 In Antarctica, there is a grouping of nunataks (ridge) on Alexander Island called the Enceladus Nunataks—but these nunataks were named after Saturn's moon, not after the giants of Greek mythology.

 The Finnish eSports organisation ENCE takes its name from Enceladus.